Elenetta17/Project5-OpenClassrooms/README.md

 My goal is to understand the different types of users through their behavior and personal data.

 I will have to provide the marketing team with an actionable description of my segmentation and its underlying logic for optimal use, as well as a proposal for a maintenance contract based on an analysis of the stability of the segments over time

+##
+Potentially interesting variables for segmentation were selected: monetary value, recency, frequency, customer reviews, variables associated with the delivery date, distance between seller and buyer and ratio between delivery costs and product prices.

+Missing values were replaced and several analyses were realized:

+-	Univariate analysis to study the distributions of variables.
+-	Outlier analysis
+-	An analysis of the correlations of the variables, which showed that the variables are weakly correlated
+-	A PCA, which showed that recency and review_score explain a large part of the variance

+After the EDA, several types of unsupervised models (K-Means, DBSCAN, Birch and Agglomerative Clustering) were tested using different combinations of variables.

+The best segmentation is obtained by training a K-Means, with 6 clusters, on the RFM variables + review_score.
+This segmentation allows to distinguish between loyal customers, recent customers, customers who placed a single order and very dissatisfied customers.

+A limitation of segmentation is that most customers placed a single order.
+If customers start to place more orders, the segmentation may need to be changed; if that’s the case, we will have more information on the 'average' behavior of customers and other variables may help to better differentiate the client groups.